-Psoriatic arthritis is a chronic disease characterised by inflammation of the skin (psoriasis) and joints (arthritis).
-Psoriasis is a common skin condition affecting approximately 2% of the population, this skin condition is characterised by patchy, raised, red areas of skin inflammation with scaling.
-Psoriasis can affect any part of the body, but most often affects the tips of the elbows and knees, the scalp, the navel, and around the legs, hands and nails.
+Psoriatic arthritis is a chronic disease characterized by inflammation of the skin (psoriasis) and joints (arthritis).
+Psoriasis is a common skin condition affecting approximately 2% of the population.
+This skin condition is characterized by patchy, raised, red areas of skin inflammation with scaling.
+Psoriasis can affect any part of the body, but most often affects the tips of the elbows and knees, the scalp, the navel, and around the legs, hands, and nails.
 Approximately 5–7% of psoriasis patients also develop an associated inflammation of their joints, a condition we know as psoriatic arthritis.
-Patients who have inflammatory arthritis and psoriasis together, are diagnosed as having psoriatic arthritis.
+Patients who have inflammatory arthritis and psoriasis together are diagnosed as having psoriatic arthritis.

-The onset of this form of arthritis most often occurs when a person is in their forties or fifties, and males and females can both be equally affected.
+This type of arthritis usually starts in a person’s forties or fifties, and it can affect both men and women in the same way.
 Both the psoriasis and the arthritis often appear separately.
 In fact, the skin disease precedes the arthritis in nearly 80% of patients.
 However, the arthritis may precede the psoriasis in up to 15% of patients.
-It can be very difficult to diagnose psoriatic arthritis, because both arthritis and psoriasis may occur in a patient but may manifest many years apart.
+It can be very difficult to diagnose psoriatic arthritis, because both arthritis and psoriasis may occur in a patient but manifest many years apart.

-Psoriatic arthritis is a particular form of arthritis sometimes associated with other auto-immune diseases, such as ankylosing spondylitis, reactive arthritis (Reiter’s syndrome), and arthritis associated with inflammatory bowel disease (IBD) such as Crohn’s disease and ulcerative colitis.
-All of these auto-immune conditions can cause inflammation in the spine and other joints, and the eyes, skin, mouth, and various organs.
-You make like to read the article on auto-immune disease causes.
+Psoriatic arthritis is a particular form of arthritis sometimes associated with other auto-immune diseases, such as ankylosing spondylitis, reactive arthritis (Reiter’s syndrome), and arthritis associated with inflammatory bowel disease (IBD), such as Crohn’s disease and ulcerative colitis.
+All of these auto-immune conditions can cause inflammation in the spine and other joints, as well as the eyes, skin, mouth, and various organs.

 The interesting point with auto-immune conditions is that there are “no known causes” as far as conventional medicine is concerned, and the cause of psoriatic arthritis is currently unknown.
 A combination of genetic, immune, and environmental factors are likely involved.
-There is a gene involved, and the HLA-B27 gene is found in over half of those who have arthritis of the spine, and recently a blood-test has become available to quickly test for this marker.
+There is a gene involved, and the HLA-B27 gene is found in more than half of those with spine arthritis, and a blood test for this marker has recently become available.
 With ankylosing spondylitis, HLA-B17 is also apparent.

 Some experts believe that there are infectious agents responsible for auto-immune conditions such as psoriatic arthritis, because certain changes in the immune system may be important in the development of psoriatic arthritis.
 For example, a reduction in the number of immune cells called helper T cells in people with AIDS may play a role in the development and progression of psoriasis and psoriatic arthritis in these patients.